The modal logic of arithmetic potentialism and the universal algorithm: Concluding philosophical remarks

 A more radical form of potentialism, in contrast, arises when there is truly branching possibility, statements that could become true, but might not.
 For this kind of potentialism, one is living in a universe fragment, and the question of what might become true and verified in a larger universe fragment depends on precisely how the universe unfolds.
 Will the next number on the universal finite sequence be even or odd?
 Will the Rosser sentence be true or its negation?
-It depends on how the universe unfolds.
+It depends on which possibilities will become actual.

 Woodin~\cite{Woodin2011:A-potential-subtlety-concerning-the-distinction-between-determinism-and-nondeterminism} uses this feature explicitly to make a point about free will and determinism.
 Suppose I fix the universal algorithm of theorem~\ref{Theorem.Universal-algorithm} and announce that it will predict your free-will choices.
 Am I wrong?
 You freely choose a finite sequence of numbers, any sequence at all, and we run the program.
-If time is extended into the right universe, my program will correctly enumerate your sequence there, fulfilling my claim of it as a predictor.
+If time is extended into a suitable universe, my program will correctly enumerate your sequence there, fulfilling my claim of it as a predictor, just like Newcomb's perfect predictor.
 And we can do it again from that point, as much as we want: you freely pick a finite extension of the sequence, and in the right extension of the universe, the predictor will again be right.
+Woodin's point in part is that seemingly free-will choices can be seen ultimately as deterministic, agreeing perfectly with the output of a predictor algorithm that is fixed in advance.
+The trick is that the metaphysical context in which that algorithm is to be run must be chosen carefully by carefully extending the universe in a suitable way so as to achieve the accurate prediction.
+In this way, the argument shows how discussions of free-will and determinism become wrapped up with metaphysical questions concerning the criterion by which we determine which universe it is that we take ourselves to inhabit, especially when this universe may have many distinct proper extensions.

 I believe that end-extensional arithmetic potentialism can shed light on the philosophy of finitism and even ultrafinitism.
 To be sure, I do not expect to engage the ultrafinitist in an analysis of nonstandard models of arithmetic, since such models and even the standard model of arithmetic do not have a real mathematical existence for the ultrafinitist.
 Rather, what I am proposing is to use the potentialist system in order to shed light on what are the commitments of ultrafinitism, for it is often not as clear as one might hope to come to an understanding of exactly what ultrafinitism is.
 This is an analysis of ultrafinitism undertaken by and for the actualists, to help them understand ultrafinitism, much as one might use classical logic when analyzing or comparing the power of various systems of intuitionist logic.